 Since these stories disappear after 24 hours, they make the perfect complement to your daily posts.
 Make the stories inquisitive and relatable, thus giving people a reason to engage with you.

-Thumb rule: Stories provide you with various options like stickers, which can be used to ask questions, take feedback, starting a countdown, and so on.
+Thumb rule: Stories provide you with various options like stickers, which can be used to ask questions, take feedback, start a countdown, and so on.
 Keep your audience engaged and connected/

 4. Engage with your followers